Take Your Seat Banner

 This is a big issue in Buddhism.

-Attachment, in Buddhist psychology, is often portrayed as the source of all suffering: clinging, craving, grasping.
+Attachment, in Buddhist psychology, is often seen as the source of all suffering: clinging, craving, grasping.
 But there’s an important distinction between attachment to and attachment with.

 The first binds you.